 If Hollander, some other translation or, bless you, the Italian original sets you off on a Dante binge, rest easy that the internet will provide you with profitable Dante-centric activity for the next several lifetimes.
 The Princeton Dante Project (at dante.princeton.edu/pdp) will give you an Italian text of the Commedia and the minor works, a choice of translations into English, French and German; a range of commentary, the text of the Commedia read aloud, a selection of illustrators, lectures, and maps and diagrams of everything from downtown Florence to a genealogy of Dante’s descent from the crusader Cacciaguida (in case you were wondering).
 From there you can go to the Dartmouth Dante Project (dante.dartmouth.edu), where you can match any passage in the Commedia to one or more of seventy-five different commentaries (mostly in Italian but several in English).
 All of this impressive, helpful and, best of all, free.
 We love the Internet.

 Hesperus Press in 2002 issued a lovely reprint of Giovanni Boccaccio's Life of Dante, certainly one of the earliest works written on the subject.
 Though really no more than a brief (86 pages) sketch, it has retained a considerable charm and interest.
 His admiration for Dante is convincing, as is his reluctance to report Dante's faults ("I'm afraid I have to say he was impatient, even passionate."), as is his anger at Florence's treatment of her greatest son.
-It's all disarming and sweet, and the longer my acquaintance with Dante goes on, I'm afraid I have to say, the happier I am to see him praised.
+It's all disarming and sweet, and the longer my acquaintance with Dante goes on the happier I am to see him praised.